-The applicant must have successfully completed the School Nurse Non-Instructional Certificate program.
-Required Courses: NURS 625/School Nurse Practicum II NURS 626/School Nurse Practicum Seminar II NURS 603/Individual, Family, and Community Systems HLED 554/Curriculum and Program Construction in Health and Safety Education Master of Arts in Teaching Health and Physical Education Specialization (HPEM\MAT01) Anne Farrell, Coordinator, Graduate Programs in Health and Physical Education (MAT) The Master of Art in Teaching Health and Physical Education prepares students to become certified teachers in health and physical education in K-12 programs.
+Health and Physical Education Specialization (HPEM_MAT01)

+Anne Farrell, Coordinator, Graduate Program in Health and Physical Education, MAT

+The Master of Art in Teaching Health and Physical Education prepares students to become certified teachers in health/physical education in K-12 programs.
 The program requires all degree candidates to have completed 45 hours of undergraduate content specific course work.
-Within these 45 credits, 30 (minimum) must be specific to one of two specified content areas (physical education or health) and 15 credits (minimum) must be specific to the other content area.
-Within the 45 credits, 12 credits (minimum) must be comprised of upper level courses (300/400 level).
+Within these 45 credits, 30 (minimum) must be specific to one of two specified content areas (physical education or health) and 15 credits (minimum) must be specific to the other content.
+Within the 45 credits, 12 credits (minimum) must be composed of upper level courses (300/400 level).

 The program is designed to allow a cohort of full-time students to complete the MAT in one calendar year beginning and ending with a summer session.
-Students who are employed full-time may also elect to complete the program on a part-time basis.
-In order to become certified, students successfully completing the Master of Arts in Teaching program must take and pass the PRAXIS Examination in their area of specialization (Health and Physical Education) and must complete the State of New Jersey hygiene-physiological requirement.
-Physical Education and Health Specialization Admission Requirements:
+Students who are employed full time may also elect to complete the program on a part-time basis.

+In order to become certified, students successfully completing the Master of Arts in Teaching program must take and pass the PRAXIS Examination in their area of specialization (Health and Physical Education) and must complete the state of New Jersey hygienephysiological requirement.